Alemmanuel/Registro-Gaseosas/README.md

 ## 🎨 Tailwind CSS Configuration

-The `tailwind.config.js` file contains the Tailwind CSS configuration.
-Here you can customize colors, fonts, and other design aspects.
+The `tailwind.config.js` file encapsulates the bespoke Tailwind CSS configuration.
+This file provides the flexibility to customize color palettes, typography, and other design elements to align with your aesthetic vision.

 ```javascript
 module.exports = {